wishinghand/How-To-Get-Hired/slides.md

 - Accept a water if they ask you if you want something
 - Go over your interview questions
 - DO NOT TAKE OUT YOUR PHONE

-<p class="fragment">You know what?
-Just leave it at home</p>
+- Sit/stand up straight
+- Bring a tissue or handkerchief to wipe your hands

 ---
-- Bring a leather portfolio with:
+Bring a leather portfolio with:

 - 10+ copies of your resume
 - A pen
 - A blank pad of paper
 - A sheet of questions to ask them

 ---
 ## Talk the talk